melissa-nunez/PropensityWeights/README.md

 My goal was to explore the differences between individuals with and without neuroimgaing data, and use propensity scores to eliminate any possible, measured confounders.
-Using R statistical software, differences in baseline variables between individuals with and without neuroimgaing data available were calcualted.
+Using R statistical software, differences in baseline variables between individuals with and without neuroimgaing data available were calculated.
 Using the significant variables, propensity scores were calculated.
-Ultimately, regression models were were created to test wether the propensity weights changed the associations between change in a neuroimaging variable and random treatment group.
+Ultimately, regression models were were created to test whether the propensity weights changed the associations between change in a neuroimaging variable and random treatment group.

+In the "Study58_SubCorVol_IPTW.Rmd" file, a series of subcortival volumes were used as the outcome of linear regression models to asses whether they differe between random groups, accounting for other variables.
+The models with and without propensity weights were compared.